 Harry wants to start the savings out of the money earned by him.
 He then decides to deposit the initial amount of $ 10,000 into the high-interest savings account.
 The rate of interest, in this case, will be 15 % per annum compounded yearly.
-Currently, the age of harry is 40 years and he plans to take retirement at the age of 60 years.
-This means that Harry has the time horizon of 40-year over he can accumulate the interest.
+Currently, the age of harry is 40 years, and he plans to take retirement at the age of 60 years.
+This means that Harry has a time horizon of 40-year over he can accumulate the interest.
 Calculate the amount of money that Harry is going to receive at the age of 60 years.
 Also, prepare the table to show the yearly interest and Account value.

 Using the information given, the calculation of the compound interest and the amount to be received at the age of 60 years is as below:

 Calculation of the Future Value of Investment using Compound Interest Formula is as below: